MARALB83/machine_learning_capstone_project/Readme.md

 May 31th, 2018

+## **Summary**

+The subject of the project, which was done individually, was taken from a Kaggle competition named "Avito Demand Prediction Challenge".

+The problem is one of determining the demand for an online advertisement given heterogeneous data types (categorical, numerical, text, and image).

+The solution was devised in two approaches: a supervised classification model that flagged likely and unlikely deals; and, a supervised regression model that generated a deal probability forecast.

 ## **Data Source**

 The project used data provided through a Kaggle competition: ["Avito Demand Prediction Challenge"](https://www.kaggle.com/c/avito-demand-prediction).
 Note that the location of the necessary files are assumed to have a root folder where the Jupyter Notebook Python files are located.
 There are two data files to be extracted: